Email image popup

 Best Patreon alternative for memberships and community

 Unlike Patreon, which focuses on creating endless content to keep your subscribers happy, Mighty helps you convert your subscribers into MEMBERS; helping them stop following and start belonging.
-Your community grows on auto-pilot because members talk to each other and form lasting relationships (not just you).

 Mighty's flexible Spaces mix features like live streaming, member management, courses, live events, and content options.
 And like Patreon, you can create subscription tiers OR different bundles (e.g. courses, events, premium livestreams, etc.)